VIP5: Towards Multimodal Foundation Models for Recommendation: Experiments

 \subsection{Ablation on Visual Components (RQ3)}

 In this section, we aim to explore whether visual information matters for different task groups.
 We also estimate the influence of the number of image tokens and the visual encoder type.

 \textbf{Text-based vs. multimodal personalized prompts.~} To compare text-based and multimodal personalized prompts, we set the number of image tokens to 0 and 1, respectively, and conduct experiments on all four datasets with a reduction rate of 8 and ResNet-101 visual features.
-From Figure~\ref{fig:ablation-5}, we can see that by introducing visual signals into personalized prompts, improvements are observed on all datasets for direct recommendation task group (Prompt B-8).
-This is in line with our expectation that the visual appearance of an item is an important factor when people making choices from a list of candidates.
-For sequential recommendation, visual information did not bring obvious performance improvements, indicating that the purchase sequence itself is more significant for predicting the next item.
-In terms of explanation generation, visual information also exerts positive impacts on all of the experiment datasets especially for \emph{Toys} dataset.
+Figure~\ref{fig:ablation-5} shows that introducing visual signals into personalized prompts improves all datasets for direct recommendation task group (Prompt B-8).
+This is in line with our expectation that an item's visual appearance significantly influences people's choices.
+For sequential recommendation, visual information does not bring obvious performance improvements, indicating that the purchase sequence itself is more significant for predicting next items.
+For explanation generation, visual information positively impacts all datasets, especially for the \emph{Toys} dataset.

-\textbf{On the number of image tokens.~} To verify the influence of the number of image tokens, we choose four different numbers (1, 2, 3, 5) and conduct additional experiments on \emph{Toys} with a reduction rate of 8 and ResNet-101 visual features.
+\textbf{On the number of image tokens.~} To examine the influence of the number of image tokens, we select four different numbers (1, 2, 3, 5) and conduct additional experiments on \emph{Toys} with a reduction rate of 8 and ResNet-101 visual features.
 According to Figure~\ref{fig:ablation-1}, enabling 5 image tokens in multimodal personalized prompt achieves the best performance on Prompt A-9 and Prompt B-8, while 2 image tokens perform the best for Prompt C-12.
 However, longer visual prompt results in more training time (e.g., 5 image tokens take 60.8\% more time than 2 image tokens).
 Therefore, we choose 2 image tokens as default setting considering the trade-off.